samtay/samtay.github.io/posts/comonadic-game-of-life.md

 In a nutshell, there is a 2D grid of cells, each of which has two possible states: alive or dead.
 The grid evolves in discrete steps of time `t`.
 At time `t = 0`, we give the board some initial state.
-We can pick certain cells to be alive or dead, or let a computer randomly decide what the grid should look like.
 For all `t > 0`, the grid evolves to step `t + 1` based on these simple rules:

 * Any live cell with exactly two or three live neighbours stays alive.
 * Any dead cell with exactly three live neighbours becomes alive.